Andy Russell (singer): Early life

-Despite these growing pains, he was determined to follow in the footsteps of his idols.
-In 1934, as a 15-year-old student in junior high school, he began his career as an up-and-coming teenage idol by singing with a local swing band headed by don Ramón Cruz.
+In 1934, as a 15-year-old student in junior high school, he began his career by singing with a local swing band headed by don Ramón Cruz.
 This band was composed mainly of Mexican and Mexican American musicians and played primarily in East Los Angeles.
 He also sang with the Stan Kenton Orchestra, and other groups, until one day he was told that he also would have to play an instrument to stay with the band.
-Russell recalled how he dealt with this curious dilemma:
+Russell recalled how he dealt with this dilemma:

 Russell took drum lessons for 50 cents a lesson at the Phillips Music Company on Brooklyn Avenue (now Avenida César Chávez) in Boyle Heights.
 This neighborhood music store was owned by William Phillips, a Jewish-American Navy veteran, drummer, and musician.
 By practicing in the basement of his house and during breaks at his part-time job, he quickly became an excellent drummer.

 Stella Cruz, the sister of bandleader don Ramón Cruz, recalled in a YouTube video that Russell, as a child, had contracted polio and had some paralysis in his left arm and leg.
 When this came to the attention of don Ramón Cruz, he taught Russell to play the bass drum in order to strengthen those muscles.
 This may have been Russell's initial exposure to the instrument.

 Russell attended Roosevelt High School in Boyle Heights, where he continued his musical education.
 He was a member of the ROTC marching band, the jazz band, and the high school symphony orchestra.
 He performed at high school football games, parades and dances.
 And under the instruction of Mr. Harry Gruppengetter, the music teacher, he learned to read music.